Shirley, Elizabeth. Building a Roman Legionary Fortress: Charleston S.C.: Arcadia Publishing Inc. (a Division of Tempus), 2001.

 - specialist/theoretical works (Hyginus, Vegetius and Maurice).

-All time periods are not covered, and frequently the works are coloured by the personal biases and knowledge/experience
+All time periods are not covered, and frequently the works are coloured by the personal biases and knowledge/experience levels of the

 Authors with personal experience